MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 ```

 # [Other](#tab/csharp-other)
-For other AI service providers that support the OpenAI chat completion API (e.g., LLM Studio), you can use the following code to reuse the existing OpenAI chat completion connector.
+For other AI service providers that support the OpenAI chat completion API (e.g., LM Studio), you can use the following code to reuse the existing OpenAI chat completion connector.

 > [!IMPORTANT]
 > Using custom endpoints with the OpenAI connector is currently experimental.
 To use it, you will need to add `#pragma warning disable SKEXP0010`.